 Once again, the Training Load Management Chart is your bread and butter for most training monitoring.

 • Fatigue.
-Aim to bring your Fatigue value down to roughly 20-40 during taper for optimized recovery.
+Aim to bring your Intensity Trend value down to roughly 20-40% during taper for optimized recovery.

 • Base Fitness.
 Aim to bring your Base Fitness score down by roughly 5-10% during taper.
 For example, if you have built up your Base Fitness to 100 during training, aim to get to race day at a Base Fitness of about 90.

-Absolutely!
-Base Fitness is your long-term stress score.
-Therefore, it is normal and even recommended to see decrease slightly during tapering as it would prove that your body is in a recovery process.
+COROS EDUCATION: Base Fitness is your long-term stress score.
+It is completely normal, and it is even recommended to see a slight decrease during tapering as it would prove that your body is recovering.

 An ideal tapering strategy is done by an athlete before LA & Boston Marathons to ensure proper recovery.